cgarryZA/advent-of-camel-2025/README.md

 cd fpga
 make run-all
 ```
 This command runs all completed days against the full input from the Advent of Code website.
+If you do this day 2 runs very slowly so expect that.

 ```bash
 cd fpga